 If you have a complicated life — maybe you own your own business, have built up a lot of assets or you have a blended family — you probably won’t want to go the online self-prepared route.
 You’ll likely need to go see a lawyer who specializes in wills, estates and trusts.

-But for everybody else, doing it online yourself is a viable option.
+But for everybody else, money expert Clark Howard says that doing it online yourself is a viable option.
 If you get confused along the way as you’re doing your will online, you may need to stop and see a lawyer.

 Lawyers may get upset with the idea of you doing a will online because they think about every disaster that’s ever happened when people have self-prepared a will.
 But the biggest disaster is not having a will at all.